Pavlos Bakoyannis: Biography

+Pavlos Bakoyannis was born 10 February 1935 in Velota, Evrytania.

 Bakoyannis was a member of the New Democracy party, for which, at the time of his murder, he was parliamentary leader in the Hellenic Parliament.

+On 26 September 1989, at the age of 54, Bakoyannis was shot and killed in the front entrance of his office by members of the urban guerrilla group Revolutionary Organization 17 November.
+It was on the same day that the Hellenic Parliament would vote on the indictment of Andreas Papandreou for Koskotas scandal, and Bakoyannis was the architect of collaboration between the left and right wings for Papandreou's indictment.

+17N issued a statement following Bakoyannis's assassination, saying, "We therefore decided to execute the fraud and robber of the people Bakoyannis.
+This gentleman is responsible not only because he stole the first 60 million of the founding capital of the Line, but also for the hundreds of millions he either stole together with his partner Koskotas for the increase of the share capital of the Line, but also for the purchase through Line of the Bank of Crete".

-He was married to Dora Bakoyannis, daughter of Constantine Mitsotakis.
+From December 1974, he was married to Dora Bakoyannis, daughter of Constantine Mitsotakis.
 After the murder of Pavlos, she passed a law prohibiting the publication of terrorist groups' post-attack manifestos in Greek newspapers.
 Dora Bakoyannis has since claimed that the bill was a mistake, and did not attempt to re-establish it after its repeal in 1993.

 Dimitris Koufodinas, Iraklis Kostaris and Alexandros Giotopoulos were sentenced to life imprisonment for the murder by an Athens court in December 2003.
 Savvas Xiros and Vassilis Tzortzatos both received 18-year sentences for the murder.